appl-rot13/UnarchivedStreamDownloader/README.md

 ## Usage

 1. Download [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [its dependencies](https://github.com/yt-dlp/FFmpeg-Builds), then place them in the same folder.
-2. Setting up the `appsettings.json` file, then run the tool.
+2. Set up the `appsettings.json` file, then run the tool.

-### Setting Up `appsettings.json` File
+### Set Up `appsettings.json` File

-Setting up the `appsettings.json` file to match your environment.
+Set up the `appsettings.json` file to match your environment.

 #### yt-dlp Settings